Teachable Review – One of the Best Platforms for New Course Creators

 Teachable has good capabilities for creating a certificate that can be awarded upon completion of any course, but you have to have a Professional plan or higher to access them.

-All in all, the certificate capabilities are probably good enough to meet the needs of the vast majority of online course entrepreneurs.
+All in all, the completion certificates capabilities are probably good enough to meet the needs of the vast majority of online course entrepreneurs.

 Teachable Review: Use of Articulate and Captivate